dtczhl/PM-Server/README.md

     <img src="./images/images_docker.png" width=500 />
 1. Upload `my_tutorial.tar`
-1. Go to `Containers` tag, click `Add container`, fill in Name, Image, scroll down to the Volumes tag, click map additional volume, type in `/data` (because we save a file to /data/tutorial.txt), select your volume,
+1. Go to `Containers` tag, click `Add container`, fill in Name, Image, scroll down to the Volumes tag, click map additional volume, type in `/data` (because we save a file to `/data/tutorial.txt`), select your volume,

     <img src="./images/container_docker.png" width=600 />
 1. Click `Deploy the container`.
 Your docker image is running automatically.
 After it finishes, it stops.
 1. Click the `Logs` under `Quick actions`, you can see the output

     <img src="./images/log_docker.png" width=500 />
 1. To access `tutorial.txt`, login in using FTP client.
 Type in the IP address, username (FirstnameLastname), and your password.
-The `tutorial.txt` file is under your root directory
+You can find the `tutorial.txt` file under your root directory

     <img src="./images/ftp.png" width=600/>